Legal rights of women in history: Indian law

 The colonial takeover by the British during the 17th and 18th century had more negative than positive effects on women's rights in the Indian subcontinent.
 Although they managed to outlaw widow burning, female infanticide and improve age of consent, scholars agree that overall women's legal rights and freedoms were restricted during this period.
 The British abolished local custom laws in favor of separate religious codes for Hindus and Muslims which had harsher treatment of women.
-These religious codes lead to women having poorer rights when it came to landholding, inheritance, divorce, marriage and maintenance.
+These religious codes led to women having less rights when it came to landholding, inheritance, divorce, marriage and maintenance.